ethereum/mist/README.md

 ## Development

-For development, a Meteor needs to be started to assist with live reload and CSS injection.
+For development, a Meteor server will to be started to assist with live reload and CSS injection.
 Once a Mist version is released the Meteor frontend part is bundled using `meteor-build-client` npm package to create pure static files.

 ### Dependencies

+Requires electron version 0.35.2

-To run mist in development you need [Node.js NPM](https://nodejs.org) and [Meteor](https://www.meteor.com/install) installed.
-When this is done, install Electron:
+To run mist in development you need [Node.js NPM](https://nodejs.org) and [Meteor](https://www.meteor.com/install) and electron installed:

+    $ curl https://install.meteor.com/ | sh
     $ npm install -g electron-prebuilt
-    $ curl https://install.meteor.com/ | sh

 ### Installation